arcusmaximus/SottrModTools/README.md

 ![Screenshot of the extractor](Screenshots/Extractor.png)

-## io_scene_sottr
+## Blender addon

-A Blender addon for importing meshes/skeletons/materials and exporting meshes.
+Can import meshes/skeletons/materials and export meshes.

 ![Screenshot of the Blender addon](Screenshots/Blender.png)